 70G.
 Survey of area of retention licence not required in first instance

-(1) On an application for a retention licence or on a retention licence being granted the land affected is not thereby required to be surveyed, but where a dispute arises with respect to the position of that land or the boundaries or any boundary of that land the warden or the Minister may order a survey to be made of the boundaries or the boundary in order to settle the dispute.
+(1) On an application for a retention licence or on a retention licence being granted the land affected is not thereby required to be surveyed, but where a dispute arises with respect to the position of that land or the boundaries or any boundary of that land the warden or the Minister may require a survey to be made of the boundaries or the boundary in order to settle the dispute.

+(2) A survey required under subsection (1) shall be —

+(a) arranged in accordance with the regulations; and

-(2) A survey ordered under subsection (1) shall be arranged and paid for by such party or parties to the dispute as the warden or the Minister determines.
+(b) paid for by such party or parties to the dispute as the warden or the Minister determines.

 [Section 70G inserted by No. 37 of 1993 s.
-10(1).]
+10(1); amended by No. 39 of 2004 s.
+62.]

 70H.
 Conditions attached to retention licence